RWS/dxa-model-service/README.md

 About
 -----
-The SDL Digital Experience Accelerator (DXA) is a reference implementation of SDL Web 8 and SDL Tridion 2013 SP1(*) intended to help you create, design and publish an SDL Web/Tridion-based website quickly.
+The SDL Digital Experience Accelerator (DXA) is a reference implementation of SDL Web 8+  that is intended to help you quickly create, design, and publish an SDL Web-based website.

 It is available for .NET and Java Web Applications and has a modular architecture consisting of a Framework and example Web Application providing core functionality and separate Modules for additional, optional functionality.